Table of Contents

 - Course type – You can pursue this course either part-time or full-time.
 There are many distance learning options available too.

 - Average cost – The average cost for the course can be anywhere from $3,000 to $40,000 for a total of 2 years (4 semesters).
 The cost usually depends on where you pursue the course from.

 - Expected salary – The salary scale may differ from country to country for M.Com graduates.
-It might range from $4,000 per year to even $90,000 per year.
+The average annual salary can be around $63000.

 While it may not be as straightforward a choice as the previous one, an MBA degree is considered a prized possession.
 This is because the skills cultivated throughout your B.Com course are the foundations for courses like MBA in finance, accounting, or even business management.

 - Eligibility – Usually, graduates from any discipline can pursue an MBA, but it helps if your graduation background matches your chosen stream of MBA.